giuseppeg/giuseppeg.github.com/_posts/2018-12-20-childhood-toys-vintage-80s-90s.md

 ---
 layout: post
-title: Collection of toys from my childhood (80s-90s)
+title: A collection of toys from my childhood (80s-90s)
 date: 2018/12/20
 ---